21 January, 2007

 My skills practice buddy Gary is well-prepared for the IDC

-regarding both theory and practice, but he's finding special pleasure in teasing me about Kristine.
+regarding both theory and practice, but he's finding pleasure in teasing me about Kristine's advances.

 Part 2: Crossing the Pacific

-Departing Los Angeles January 19, (thank you Sarah!) after 33 hours of walking, sitting and napping in/between Seoul and Bangkok, I arrived in humid Phuket Thailand local noon Saturday.
-During the first leg, I enjoyed a very delicious Bi-Bim-Bap, (Korean noodle & vegetable) dinner.
-Business class is "the only way to fly" (now if only Discover Card would let me whore myself out for miles like Visa does).
+Departed Los Angeles January 19 (thank you sexy Sarah).
+After 33 hours of walking, sitting and napping in/between Seoul and Bangkok, I arrive in humid Phuket Thailand local noon Saturday.
+During the first leg, I enjoyed a delicious Bi-Bim-Bap, (Korean noodle & vegetable) dinner.
+Business class is "the only way to fly" (now if only Discover Card would let me to whore myself out for miles like Visa does).

 Under heavy insomnia, I tripped on a normally-visible stair to stumble obnoxiously into a Bangkok business-class lounge lobby and mumble at the amused receptionist, "May I have some cold water?"
-Knowing my next flight leg was imminent (since I maxed out my sleeperette minutes at 60 before the alarm malfunctioned) I simply bailed out of the lobby, down the guilty step, and back into the concourse toward my dawn flight to Phuket, and boarded like a zombie.
+My next flight leg was imminent (I'd maxed out my sleeperette minutes at 60 before the alarm malfunctioned), so I simply bailed out of the lobby, back into the concourse toward my dawn flight to Phuket, boarding like a zombie.

 • Buy all flight legs ahead of time.